quietboil/include-oracle-sql/docs/index.md

 # Generated Methods

-**include-oracle-sql** generates 2 variants of database access methods using the following selectors:
+**include-oracle-sql** generates 3 variants of database access methods using the following selectors:
 * `?` - methods that process rows retrieved by `SELECT`,
 * `!` - methods that execute all other non-`SELECT` methods.
+* `.` - methods that only prepare and return prepared statements.

+> **Note** that `.` methods are nothing more than helpers that wrap `sibyl::Statement::prepare()`.
+While they do very little, they allow one to handle scenarios which might be difficult to process otherwise and still keep the SQL code in a separate file.

 ## Process Selected Rows